ted-spence-avalara/developer-dot/communications/dev-guide/getting-started/environments-endpoints.md

 <h3>Environments</h3>

-There are two environments availble to you, UAT and Production:
+There are two environments available to you, Sandbox and Production:

 <ul class="dev-guide-list">
   <li><b>Production</b>: <a class="dev-guide-link" href="https://communications.avalara.net">communications.avalara.net</a></li>